Recipes from Italy

 ciaramicola cake recipe step 7

-Step 7) - When the cake is fully baked, remove it from the oven and immediately take it out of the pan while it's still warm.
-Place it on a round baking sheet.
-Do not turn off the oven yet!
-Instead, lower the temperature to 90°C (195°F) and leave the door slightly open for a few minutes to help it cool down gradually.
+Step 7) - As soon as the cake is baked, remove it from the oven and carefully take it out of the pan while still warm.
+Transfer it to a round baking sheet.

-Using a spatula, spread the meringue evenly over the surface of the cake, making soft swirls to create a decorative effect.
+Spread the meringue evenly over the surface of the cake.

 ciaramicola cake recipe step 8

 Return the cake to the oven and bake at 90°C (195°F) for about 30 minutes.
-This step will dry the meringue, making it firm and slightly crisp on the outside while keeping it soft inside.
+This final step gently dries the meringue, making it slightly crisp on the outside while remaining soft inside.

-Once done, remove the cake from the oven and let it cool completely before serving.
+Remove from the oven and allow the cake to cool completely before serving.

 ciaramicola cake